-RCC also leads the County's CSEC program, created through Senate Bill 855.
-The CSEC program uses an interagency and MDT approach to provide collaborative prevention, intervention activities and services for youth who are at risk or victims of CSEC activities.
+RCC also leads the County's Commercial Sexual Exploitation of Children (CSEC) program, created through Senate Bill 855.
+The CSEC program uses an interagency and MDT approach to provide collaborative prevention, intervention activities and services for youth who are at risk or are victims of CSEC activities.
 Youth involved with RCC are screened and assessed for CSEC activity and support is coordinated as part of the MDT response within the Family Justice Center.

-After the RCC interview, the MDT gathers develops a plan about how to best support the child and family.
-The MDT includes medical professionals, law enforcement, mental health practitioners, the District Attorney's office, social workers, victim advocates, and other professionals.
-As the coordination hub for investigation and intervention services for child victims, RCC has utilized CalOES funding since 2018 to improve and increase services for victims in the areas of mental health, victim support and advocacy, multidisciplinary response, and providing a child focused setting.
-RCC provides children with therapy referrals for treatment in trauma informed and evidence-based modalities, medical exams, victim advocacy, and case management for child victims of abuse.
+After the RCC interview, the MDT develops a plan for how to best support the child and family.
+The MDT includes medical professionals, law enforcement, mental health practitioners, the District Attorney's office, social workers, victim advocates, and others.
+As the coordination hub for investigation and intervention services for child victims, RCC has utilized CalOES funding since 2018 to improve and increase services for victims in a child-focused and trauma-informed setting.
+These services include mental health treatment, victim support and advocacy, and a multidisciplinary response.
+RCC provides children with therapy referrals for treatment in trauma-informed and evidence-based modalities, medical exams, victim advocacy, and case management for child victims of abuse.
 Therapy partners include Verity, LifeWorks of Sonoma County, the YWCA, and other therapists working in the community.
 Verity provides victim advocacy to children interviewed by RCC as well as trauma resources.
 RCC also supports children and families through the Family Justice Center which houses legal aid, victim's witness services, immigration services, and access to safe houses.

-While these ongoing services support victims, the needs of victims have progressively become more complex, requiring increased coordination of services and an expansion of mental health services.
+While these ongoing services actively support victims, the needs of victims have progressively become more complex, requiring increased coordination of services and an expansion of mental health services.
 The VOCA-KC grant will fill this gap by supporting training in evidence-informed modalities for RCC staff.